Living in Stoke-on-Trent

 Is Stoke-on-Trent a good place to live?

-What schools are in Stoke-on-Trent?
+What are the schools in Stoke-on-Trent like?

-What is the transport like in Stoke-on-Trent?
+What is the average house price in Stoke-on-Trent?

 Where does this data come from?